 Please ensure that your appendix covers all the time that you are working as a GTA and if your appendix is out of date, please submit a new one as soon as possible.
 If your appendix is submitted and in-date, please get in touch with the Department’s casual worker support.

-If your timesheet submission comes back as ‘Unassigned Work’, the Department will likely not approve it, as it means you don’t have an appropriate requirement schedule for the date.
+If your timesheet submission comes back as ‘Unassigned Work’, the Department will likely not approve it, as it means you don’t have an appropriate requirement schedule for the date and/or module.

 If you do not see your module code available for selection, please get in touch with the Department’s casual worker support and they will add it to the Casual Working App.
-Work must be assigned to the correct code to be paid
+Work must be assigned to the correct module code to be paid.

 Timesheet comments are a required condition in order to be paid for any/all teaching assistant payment claims.
 If comments do not comply with these guidelines, they will be rejected until they are complete, and this will delay payment.
 To help with this, we have assigned codes to certain roles and these can be found on page 2 of this document